DesmondAldridge/DesmondAldridge/README.md

 ## A little about Desmond...

-Desmond is an actor 🎭 and former travelling performer 🎪 currently enrolled in a full stack web development certification program.💻
+Desmond is an actor 🎭 and former travelling performer. 🎪 <br>
+Currently enrolled in a full stack web development certification program.💻

 ### 🌱 Technologies studied...